Alpha-Drive/universe-windows-envs/vnc-windows/INSTALL.md

 OR if you like GUI's, install and enter your password into [autologon](https://technet.microsoft.com/en-us/sysinternals/bb963905) to have the server logon on startup.

 If you're just running an environment, you're done with the Windows setup portion!
-Proceed to [GTA setup](/vnc-gtav/README.md)?
+Back to [GTA setup](/vnc-gtav/README.md)?

 ## Developing